vincenttommi/phase-1-review-conditionals/README.md

 > `5 * 5 - 5`, when evaluated).
 Functions, which we will discuss in an upcoming
 > lesson, also contain all of their code inside curly braces, but for functions,
 > we need to _explicitly_ use the word `return` to tell JavaScript what we want
-> the output to be (if we want one, at all).
-Just remember that the _implicit
+> the return value to be (if we want one at all).
+Just remember that the
-> return is something unique to block statements_ like the ones we use for
+> _implicit return is something unique to block statements_ like the ones we use
-> `if...else` and loop statements.
+> for `if...else` and loop statements.

-## Describe the Difference Between Truthy and Falsy Values
+## Review the Difference Between Truthy and Falsy Values

 Truthiness and falsiness indicate what happens when the value is converted into a boolean.
 If, upon conversion, the value becomes `true`, we say that it's a